seiyria/drakkar/_other/misc-facts.md

 * You can `form illusion wall` then `form illusion water` on the wall to create an unbreakable wall that you can `passwall` onto and easily crush melee bosses.

 * If you accidentally step into the open while hidden, you can manually type a movement command to get next to a wall again before your hide breaks.

+* Most lairs can see through Limited Invisibility (liminv).

 ## Quirks